You can create a free listing for yourself in our online Directory of Indiana Arts Workers. Writers and performers too!learn more

 Want to receive monthly emails on the latest ArtsWORK Indiana news and events?
 Sign up today for our e-newsletter.read more

 The Outlook: Arts occupations will increase on average by 11% through the year 2018.
-So say the U.S. Bureau of Labor statistics, as synthesized in a recent National Endowment for the Arts report.
+So say the U.S. Bureau of Labor statistics, as synthesized in a report by the National Endowment for the Arts.

 “Companies’ need to reach an increasingly technology-savvy consumer is growing.”
 Multimedia artists, animators, and illustrators will be in demand due to widespread adoption of digital advertising formats.
 Skilled writers are required for the online publications, websites, and newsletters businesses will use to attract customers.